This is part of a FAQ series! Please share and comment if you found any of these articles helpful 🙂

 Just kidding.
 I perused around a bit until the obligatory “Can I help you find anything?” sounded in my ear.

-A lot of guys are into the analog stuff (think MPC 2000XL), and while I respect it for sure, I’ve never been that guy.
+A lot of guys are into the analog stuff (think MPC 2000XL), and while I respect it, I’ve never been that guy.

-I’m more of a face-to-face person.
+I’m more of a visual person.
 I like to see everything before me on the screen.